steven741/chez-gl/Readme.md

 # Chez-GL

-This is an interface to OpenGL's core profile for the Chez Scheme system. (in development)
+This is an interface to OpenGL's core profile for the Chez Scheme system.

 # Features

-* Support for OpenGL 4+
+* Support for OpenGL 4.6 core profile
-* Scheme style interface to OpenGL
 * Convenient high level interface
 * Lower level ftype interface provided
+* Supported on Windows, macOS, and Linux
+* No dependencies; no GLEW, no GLAD, no libepoxy, etc.

 # Quickstart Guide